denis-beurive/angulardart-playground/warnings.md

     [error] Target of URI doesn't exist: 'package:angular/angular.dart'. (package:myapp/app_component.template.dart, line 8, col 8)
     ...

-Just remove the last comma and everything works fine!
+Just **remove or add** the last comma and everything works fine!

     @Component(
       selector: 'app-component',
       templateUrl: 'app_component.html'
     )

+> **BIG NOTICE !!!**
+> Please not that this behaviour is **not systematic**.
+Once you made a modification
+> (by adding or removing the last comma), you can undo what you did (if you added a
+> comma, then you can remove it)... and the errors don't reappear !
+This point out
+> to a possible problem with a cache somewhere (within the transpiler tools chain).

 ## Make sure to export the built-in directives